department-of-veterans-affairs/vets-design-system-documentation/src/_components/promo-banners.md

     - This event is fired when the component is dismissed by clicking on the close icon.
 - component-library-analytics
     - This event is used to track usage of the component in Vets Website via Google Tag Manager and is emitted when clicking on an anchor link. **Note: This event is read only and cannot be customized**

+## Accessibility considerations

+- By default the close button will have an `aria-label` of `Dismiss this promo banner`.
+- For all icon elements `aria-hidden="true"` will be added to the element.